tslmy/know/today-i-learned-achieved.md

 Recently, I have read about [Julia Evans' suggestion of keeping a "brag document"](https://jvns.ca/blog/brag-documents/) at work.
 Sounds like fun!

-For privacy concerns, I will focus on **skill level-ups** and **achievements** like such in this document, instead of jotting down every life event.
+For privacy concerns, I will focus on **kills** and **achievements** like such in this document, instead of jotting down every life event.

 Here we go.